saifilmaknojia/News-AggreGATOR/Readme.md

-News Aggregator project to fetch news by searching the entered keywords using a free public API
+News Aggregator project to fetch news by searching the entered keywords using basic plan of Newscatcher public API